 ‘..a broad and balanced curriculum is in place, with a variety of high quality enrichment experiences.
 Music and drama have become strengths of the school with opportunities for pupils to become involved in concerts and performances.
 The wide curriculum, balanced with the caring and inclusive atmosphere, develops pupils’ confidence.
 As a result, Woodside pupils are articulate and their oracy is particularly strong.
 Pupils enthused about the wealth of sporting and other clubs, visiting speakers and activities on offer.’

-At Woodside Junior School we are passionate about supporting children's learning by providing a broad and exciting curriculum.
-In addition to the statutory requirements of the National Curriculum, we provide children with opportunities to explore and develop their own values and beliefs, spiritual awareness, high standards of behaviour, a caring attitude to others and an appreciation of the diversity and richness of other cultures.
+At Woodside Junior School our intent is to provide a curriculum which is not only broad and balanced but one that equips our children with the skills they need for their next phase of education and beyond.
+We are passionate about learning and aim to pass this love of learning to our children.
+We have been praised by Ofsted for the high priority given to supporting pupils’ personal development and welfare: a ‘key strength’ within the school.
+Therefore, in addition to the statutory requirements of the National Curriculum, we provide children with opportunities to explore and develop their own values and beliefs, to make use of the outdoors, to develop a caring attitude to others and an appreciation of the diversity and richness of other cultures.

 Each year, we devote time to develop a long term plan for each year group, mapping the skills and knowledge necessary for children to reach the expected levels of learning by the end of the year.
 However, we adapt and review planning regularly in order to make sure it is relevant, as no two cohorts are ever the same.

 Into this long term plan we weave what is often referred to as the ‘Hidden Curriculum’.
 The unwritten, unofficial and often unintended lessons (in response to current and global events), shaping children’s perspectives of the world around them.
 This may happen during our school assemblies or for example, by encouraging children to take part in a mock parliamentary vote.